Peace of mind is part of the plan

 No, a Medicare supplement plan does not include outpatient prescription drug benefits.
 Instead, Medicare offers prescription drug coverage under a stand-alone Part D plan.
 Our representatives can guide you on how to shop for these plans.
 Call us today at 1-800-332-0891

 Medicare supplement plans typically do not offer coverage for routine dental, vision, or hearing care, or for prescription drugs, but some plans offer stand-alone programs.
-WPS Medicare supplement insurance plans come with the following services at no additional cost:
+WPS Medicare supplement insurance plans come with the following services, most at no additional cost:

 Typically, no. If your provider participates in Medicare (also called accepting Medicare assignment), they will file the claim with Medicare.
 Medicare will then automatically forward the claim to your insurer for processing.

 No, a Medicare supplement policy only covers one person.
 If you and your spouse both want Medicare supplement coverage, you will have to buy separate policies.
 However, WPS offers a 7% household discount when two or more individuals who reside together in the same dwelling have WPS Medicare supplement coverage.
 A dwelling is defined as a single home, condominium unit, or apartment unit within an apartment complex.

 Yes, you get a 7% household discount when two or more individuals who reside together in the same dwelling have WPS Medicare supplement coverage.
 A dwelling is defined as a single home, condominium unit, or apartment unit within an apartment complex.